oresat/oresat-battery-testing/README.md

 ### Udev Setup
 Copy the .rules files (from the Battery Tester folder) into the folder on your computer which contains rules files for udev.

-For me it is: /etc/udev/rules.d
+For example on an Ubuntu system: /etc/udev/rules.d

 This will allow you to run [filename].py without requiring sudo.